 As quickly as it started dancing across the sky, the aurora stopped and the night returned to darkness.
 I journeyed to my hotel in downtown Anchorage, where fellow travelers were just as amazed at the light show.
 It’s worth mentioning that the concierge at the hotel said that this time [October] of year is usually cloudy (particularly at night), hiding the aurora.
 The night I flew in was one very rare night where it was completely clear and calm – perfect for viewing the aurora borealis.

 For what it’s worth: If you plan on watching the aurora borealis, build time into your schedule.
 Due to the nature of the weather and cloud cover, there’s a very good chance you may not see it on the first or second try.
-Also, Fiarbanks, Alaska has some good places to watch it – along with Iceland (something also on my bucket list).
+Also, Fiarbanks, Alaska has some good places to watch it – along with Iceland.